 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Synonyms: necrotising soft tissue infection, Fournier's gangrene (necrotising fasciitis of scrotum or vulva), Ludwig's angina (necrotising fasciitis of submandibular space)

 Necrotising fasciitis (NF) or flesh-eating disease is an uncommon but life-threatening infection.
 It is defined as necrotising infection involving any layer of the deep soft tissue compartment (dermis, subcutaneous tissue, fascia or muscle)[2, 3].

 - Necrotising fasciitis is difficult to diagnose in its initial stages, as it mimics cellulitis.

 - Important early clues are pain, tenderness and systemic illness out of proportion to the localised physical signs.

 - Bullae and ecchymotic skin lesions also point to the condition (and are not normally found with cellulitis).

 - A high index of suspicion is necessary and suspected cases should be referred immediately.
 Prompt surgical debridement is essential.

 Organisms spread from the subcutaneous tissue along the superficial and deep fascial planes.
 Muscle is usually spared; however, myonecrosis can occur due to compartment syndrome.
-Various bacteria may be involved NF infections have been classified into:
+Types of bacteria which may be involved in necrotising infections have been classified into:

 - Type 2 - Group A streptococcus (GAS): occurs in any age group and in otherwise healthy people; occasionally accompanied by staphylococcal infection.